 Either way, flossing is one of the simplest ways you can combat oral infection and protect your health.
 Heart disease is common but extremely preventable.
 However, some people are more likely to develop it due to genetic factors; the majority of new cases have lifestyle influences that can be quickly changed.

 People who floss daily are less likely to have other dental problems like tooth decay.
 The small effort it takes to clean between your teeth once or twice a day can give you a lifetime of health benefits.
 Although here at Lovett Dental Corpus Christi, we love to see all of our patients’ lovely smiles, we want to keep them out of our office for anything other than routine check-ups and dental cleanings!

-As a family dentist, we strive to give you the information you need to protect our overall health and instill good oral hygiene habits in your children.
-If you would like to schedule an appointment or need emergency care, contact us at 361.256.7896.
+As a family dentist, we strive to give you the information you need to protect your overall health and instill good oral hygiene habits in your children.
+If you would like to schedule an appointment or need emergency dental services, contact us at 361.256.7896.